Prepare for the career you've always wanted.

 All of my professors know my goals and my personal learning style.
 The close-knit environment was conducive to introspective learning.
 I have really gotten a lot out of my experience in the occupational therapy program–the department became my family.Kyle Oates 18'

-Level 1 and level 2 fieldwork enables you to implement classroom strategies directly in a clinical setting.
+Level I and level II fieldwork enables you to implement classroom strategies directly in a clinical setting.
 Regis has partnered with local organizations to provide a broad array of fieldwork opportunities, however, you may also arrange placement outside of the Boston area.
-Level 2 fieldwork, at the end of the program, is a 12-week full-time internship, which students frequently complete in their home state.
+Level II fieldwork, at the end of the program, is a 12-week full-time internship, which students frequently complete in their home state.

 Graduates will be eligible to sit for the national certification examination for the occupational therapist administered by the National Board for Certification in Occupational Therapy (NBCOT).
 After successful completion of this exam, the individual will be an Occupational Therapist, Registered (OTR).
 In addition, most states require licensure in order to practice; however, state licenses are usually based on the results of the NBCOT Certification Examination.
 Note that a felony conviction may affect a graduate’s ability to sit for the NBCOT certification examination or attain state licensure.
 Current NBCOT exam pass rate information.

-Regis College’s MSOT program graduated nine students in its first cohort in 2018 and eleven students in its second cohort in 2019.
+Regis College’s MSOT program graduated 11 students in 2019, 15 students in 2020, and 16 students in 2021.
 This represents a 100% retention rate and 100% graduation rate for the students who began the program in each cohort.

 I Love OT Podcast